mertcan79/NewMind/README.md

 ### The Topic Matching Architecture Problem

-Our initial approach searched for semantically similar opinions across all 27,000 opinions in the dataset.
-This seemed logical, but produced terrible results: only 3.5% recall.
+My initial approach searched for semantically similar opinions across all 27,000 opinions in the dataset.
+This seemed logical, but produced bad results.

-The issue: when searching for opinions about "climate change is caused by humans," the system would find semantically similar opinions like "scientists agree on global warming" - which sounds related but actually belonged to a completely different topic in the dataset.

 **The solution:**